As I reflect upon loneliness, I remember these words written by Carl Rogers:

 By its very nature loneliness is a solitary experience, our feelings and emotions are unique to each of us.

 At the same time most of us feel lonely at times and can relate to descriptions of sadness, emptiness, missing, helplessness, hopelessness and so on.

 Here are some of the reasons for loneliness that I have come across:

 Missing someone and just wanting to be with them again.

-- Spending too much time alone and yearning for social interactions and the company of others.
-‘The lack of any relationship in which we communicate our real experiencing – and hence our real self – to another.’
-Rogers (1995) p.166.
+Being the type of person who wants and needs social contact, and spending too much time alone, missing the interactions and the company of others.
+Rogers writes about ‘the lack of any relationship in which we communicate our real experiencing – and hence our real self – to another.’ (p.166).

-- Trauma can leave us feeling separate from others who were not there - they do not know what it was like and cannot comprehend the emotional impact.
+Following a trauma feeling separate from people who were not there, they do not know what it was like and cannot comprehend the impact.

-- Ignoring, and denying one's inner truth.
-Perhaps giving up something of our self in the hope of being accepted and loved by others.
-Rogers writes about ‘The estrangement of man from himself, from his experiencing organism.’
-Rogers (1995) p.165.
+Ignoring, and denying one's inner truth, perhaps losing touch with personal beliefs and meanings.
+Rogers writes about ‘The estrangement of man from himself, from his experiencing organism.’ (p.165).

-- Being dissociated and having a sense of your own absence, perhaps going through the motions of your life without being fully present.
+Becoming dissociated and having a sense of one’s own absence, going through the motions of living without being emotionally present.

-It seems to me that when another person really wants to understand how we are feeling something about the loneliness can change.
-Perhaps the quality and intensity is different because someone is beside us in an emotional sense, reducing feelings of isolation.
+It seems to me that the quality and intensity of loneliness changes because there is someone physically sitting in the room with you and they are beside you in an emotional sense, reducing feelings of isolation.